Scholarship deadline is February 10, 2026

 IAND Scholarship Eligibility

-All scholarships and awards require the applicant to be an Indiana resident and a member of the Academy of Nutrition and Dietetics/Indiana Academy.
+All scholarships and awards require the applicant to be a member of the Academy of Nutrition and Dietetics and Indiana Indiana Academy affiliate (IAND).

 Not a member?